iamharshpanotra/Notes/C++/Vectors&Arrays.md

 - `Contiguous memory`: Elements are stored one after another.
 - `std::vector<int> v`: A dynamic array (vector) of integers.
 - Heap: Where `vector` stores its data (so it can grow).

----

-Want a little visual diagram or animation to make this even clearer?